-Comply with the most current version of UFC 3-420-01, Plumbing Systems, and UFGS 22 00 00.
+Comply with the most current version of UFC 3-420-01, Plumbing Systems.
 The International Plumbing Code and other Federal, State, and local regulations pertaining to safe drinking water laws also apply if and when they are the more stringent law.
 The most restrictive requirement shall govern.
 Acceptable materials for service connections shall be ductile iron, type K copper, and High Density Polyethylene (HDPE) pipe.
 Acceptable material for interior piping is type L copper.
 A Watts, Wilkins DC, or equal type back-flow preventer (Reduced Pressure Principal Assembly) shall be installed on all systems where cross contamination is possible, and before any industrial process plumbing.
 A back-flow preventer is not required for non-potable water systems.
-Water lines shall be installed outdoors and the piping shall not be mounted to outside walls.
+Water lines shall be installed inside the buildings thermal envelope.
+Water piping and drinking fountains shall not be located or installed outdoors and the piping shall not be mounted to outside walls.
 This is to prevent the water from freezing in the pipes or inside the drinking fountains.
 Do not block any outside air vent openings.